Aditigupta108/Netflix-Gpt/README.md

      - create movieList
      - create movieCards
      - add tailwind to make it look awesome.
      - add more actions in movie slice and craete there custom hook like(popular,trending).
+23. GptSearch page(GptSearch Bar)
+24. Add multiLang feature

 # FEATURES->